 Xavier Harley-Rudd of Novos recommends enabling event-tracking to make sure that your goals are being met.
 Harley-Rudd says, “Working with eCommerce only clients, my one tip when performing a DIY GA audit would be to ensure that key events and goals are working as expected, as these can be easily broken when the website is updated.
 Without proper event tracking, we are unable to understand & adapt to our visitors’ engagement.”

 In addition to event tracking, setting custom alerts can also help you keep a close eye on your data to avoid data loss and identify any problems that need troubleshooting.

 “Set up custom alerts that detect big negative changes in your most important metrics.
 This will alert you of any significant changes before you would likely have detected them through a scheduled manual audit,” explains Perrill’s Nate Tower.
 “For example, a custom alert on revenue drops of 25% helped us almost immediately detect an issue with a client’s order confirmation page not loading correctly.
 Custom alerts shouldn’t replace regular audits, but they will make you better at catching issues earlier.”

 Custom alerts can cover anything from a goal flatline to a marked increase in conversions and more.

-Still not sure if your Google Analytics account is set up correctly?
+Not sure if your Google Analytics account is set up correctly in the first place?
 Let our Google Analytics experts do a free audit and help you build dashboards from your Google Analytics data that will help you analyze any data irregularities, website engagement, and more.
 Getting started is simple — just send us an email or a chat message.